Pierre Wibaux

-Pierre Wibaux (January 12, 1858 - March 21, 1913) was a French cattle owner and ranchman in Montana and North Dakota at the turn of the 20th century.
+Pierre Wibaux (January 12, 1858 - March 21, 1913) was a French cattle owner and rancher in Montana and North Dakota at the turn of the 20th century.
 He immigrated from his native France to seek business opportunities in America and was among the most successful in the second wave of "Frontier Cowboys".
+He earned the title "Cattle King of Eastern Montana" due to his extensive holdings.

 Early life

-Pierre Wibaux was born on January 12, 1858, to a prosperous family of textile industrialists in Roubaix, situated in the north of France.
-Pierre's father, Achille, ran the family textile factory he had inherited from his own father, Desiré Joseph Wibaux, and it was expected that Pierre would be the next in line to manage the family business.
+Wibaux was born on January 12, 1858, to a prosperous family of textile industrialists in Roubaix, France.
+His father, Achille, ran the family textile factory he had inherited from his own father, Desiré Joseph Wibaux.
+It was expected that Pierre would continue the family business.

-In 1876 he spent a year serving in the army with the French Dragoons (as Pierre was an excellent rider), then left to England for 2 years to observe how English textile industry worked.
-It was during this time that he first heard mention of the promising cattle-ranching opportunities in America from relatives of British families who had emigrated and found success overseas.

-Upon his return to France, he announced that he was going to travel to America to try his luck at cattle ranching rather than taking over the family business in his Roubaix.
-With much reluctance his father agreed and gave him $10 000 to start his new venture.
+In 1876 he spent a year serving in the army with the French Dragoons.
+He spent three years traveling Europe, then two years traveling to English textile mills.
+While there he learned about the riches available to American ranchers.
+When he returned to France, he announced his intention to travel to America to try his luck at cattle ranching rather than taking over the family business.
+With much reluctance his father agreed and gave him $10,000 to start his new venture.